technyon/nuki_hub/README.md

 If you prefer to connect to the MQTT Broker via Ethernet instead of Wi-Fi, you either use one of the supported ESP32 modules (see about section above), or wire a seperate Wiznet W5x00 Module (W5100, W5200, W5500 are supported).
-To use a supported module, flash the firmware, connect via Wi-Fi and select the correct network hardware in the MQTT and network settings section.
+To use a supported module, flash the firmware, connect via Wi-Fi and select the correct network hardware in the "MQTT and Network Configuration" section.

 To wire an external W5x00 module to the ESP, use this wiring scheme: